dotnet/csharplang/proposals/init.md

 ### Compatibility
 The `init` feature is designed to be compatible with existing `get` only properties.
-Specifically it is meant to be a completely addiditive change for a property which is `get` only today but desires more flexbile object creation semantics.
+Specifically it is meant to be a completely additive change for a property which is `get` only today but desires more flexbile object creation semantics.